 For dinner, walk about 100m down Ashton Lane to the Ubiquitous Chip, a local institution serving incredible modern Scottish cuisine.
 We’re comfortable in saying it was the best meal we’ve had in the 18 months we've lived in the U.K, so you definitely won’t be disappointed.
 For mains, try the organic salmon, while for dessert you just can’t go past the highland crowdie (a local speciality) cheesecake with bramble sorbet and honeyed oats.

 If the food coma isn't too strong and you’re up for a few more beers, hit up one of the many trendy bars in the area.
-Otherwise, it's time to head back into the city proper for a good night's sleep.
+Otherwise, it's time to head back into the city proper for a good night's sleep at the Apex Hotel.

 BREAKFAST AT KEMBER AND JONES